Dr Beth Anfilogoff

 - Health and Care Professions Council (HCPC) Registered Psychologist

-Beth views her role as supporting her clients with the changes they would like to make.
-She has worked with a wide range of mental health challenges such as depression and anxiety, difficult life events, OCD, relationship issues and trauma.
-She works to create a collaborative, non-judgmental environment where she can offer skills, psychological insight and importantly a confidential space where clients feel safe to explore what burdens them.
+Dr Beth Anfilogoff views her role as providing psychological insight and practical strategies to help her clients with the changes they would like to make in their lives.
+She has worked with a wide range of mental health challenges such as depression, anxiety, difficult life events, grief and relationship issues.
+She works to create a non-judgmental environment where she collaborates with individuals to explore their thoughts and feelings, and to understand themselves better.

-Beth’s doctoral research explores the experiences of young people from extremely affluent backgrounds and the ways in which this can impact their psychological and emotional experiences.
-This is an under-explored area and Beth has presented her research at conferences, engaging with peers and professionals about the co-existence of privilege and pain.
+Beth’s doctoral research explores the experiences of young people from extremely affluent backgrounds and the ways in which this can impact their psychological and emotional experiences, which is an under-explored area.
+Dr Anfilogoff has presented her research at conferences, engaging with peers and professionals about the co-existence of privilege and pain.

 Additional information about research, publications and interests